Find out how to visualize your five-whys analysis by putting it into a spreadsheet, including a downloadable five why template and tutorial.

 Downloads

-• These files will open up in Google Sheets.
-To download the file to your computer, select File > Download > Excel Spreadsheet (.xlsx)
+READ ME: These files will open up in Google Sheets.
+To edit them, you need to download the files to your computer.
+To do so, once in Google Sheets, select File > Download > Excel Spreadsheet (.xlsx).

 Comments